Buttons

 • Destructive.
 The button performs an action that can result in data destruction.

 Don’t assign the primary role to a button that performs a destructive action, even if that action is the most likely choice.
-Because of its visual prominence, people sometimes choose a primary button without reading it first.
-Help people avoid losing content by assigning the primary role to nondestructive buttons.

 Platform considerations